Posts

 Image

 Our students K. Vamsi G. Shvtangh C. Kreetish P. Prajwal D. Sai Nidhi P .
-Sahasra Won 2nd Prize at DLSA, City Civil Courts, Hyderabad, Reel Making Competion 26-01-2026
+Sahasra Won 2nd Prize at DLSA, City Civil Courts, Hyderabad, Reel Making Competition 26-01-2026

 Legal Rights of Live-in Partners